 NURS 652M – Psychiatric-Mental Health Nursing Concepts I (3 cr)

 This course is designed as an introduction to advanced practice psychiatric-mental health nursing with emphasis on application of concepts to practice.
 The scope of practice and standards of the psychiatric nurse practitioner are analyzed.
 Major emphasis is placed on building a therapeutic relationship.
 Assessing and diagnosing major psychiatric disorders, mental health promotion/prevention strategies, and diagnostic decision-making are stressed (differential diagnosis).
 Risk assessments, formulating diagnoses using DSM 5, and clinical interventions considering variations across the lifespan are emphasized.
 Selected theories of interpersonal psychotherapy, human development, recovery, trauma-informed care are analyzed.
 The biological bases of psychosocial behavior and their implications in psychiatric care are explored.
+One, 2-day, on-campus immersion required.
 Prerequisites: NURS 523, NURS 524, NURS 600

 NURS 653M – Psychiatric-Mental Health Nursing Concepts II (3 cr)